 The middle school Choral Performance Track provides progressive development of choral performance skills from 6th through 8th grade.
 First-year students are introduced to the basics of choral music, including proper singing techniques as well as beginning performance techniques.
 Second- and third-year students continue to build on their knowledge of sight-singing, music history as it relates to choral music, musical expression and performance techniques, as well as have opportunities for solo and duet performances.
 By the end of this three-year track, the middle school student will have mastered choral music history, essential music theory, vocal techniques and performance techniques.
 The graduating middle school student will be more than prepared to pursue more advanced choral music in high school.

-The middle school Instrumental Ensemble Track provides progressive development of instrumental performance skills from 6th through 8th grade.
+The middle school Band Track provides progressive development of instrumental performance skills from 6th through 8th grade.
 Regardless of whether they commit to the three year track or not, every student must begin or continue private lessons each summer before the elective begins and be accepted into the ensemble through an audition process.
 This process ensures that each student is ready to participate as part of an ensemble and has demonstrated the necessary work ethic to support this group endeavor.
 In this course, students will learn to read and play concert ensemble and solo arrangements of popular and traditional music.
 They will learn necessary practice techniques and discipline as they progressively hone their individual and group performance abilities.
 As students participate in this track each year, they will be individually mentored to explore and extend their musical ability.
-A third-year student who completes the program would be more than prepared to pursue more advanced instrumental music in high school, with the opportunity to join the Jazz Ensemble, Pep Band and/or Praise Band at the permission of the Band Director.
+A third-year student who completes the program would be more than prepared to pursue more advanced instrumental music in high school.

 The middle school Theater Arts Track introduces students to theatre as an art form.
 For first-year students, emphasis is placed on developing the voice, body, and imagination through the use of theatre games, improvisation and ensemble exercises.
 Each student will have the opportunity to audition for stage roles and/or work with technical aspects of theatre in two full-length middle school drama productions each year.
 Second- and third-year students are progressively given more responsibility in roles or theater production.
 These more advanced students are given the opportunity for leadership roles, mentoring other students, serving as student directors for their own one-act plays, and auditioning for additional roles as available in high school theater productions.